 Mastering the Knowledge typically takes students three to four years; it's a challenge, but plenty of help and support is available if you are determined.

 As a taxi driver, you can choose when and where you work and how much you earn.
 Do you have the pride and passion it takes to become a London cabbie?

-Download our Knowledge of London prospectus here, to find out how you can become a London taxi driver.
+Our Knowledge of London prospectus tells you how you can become a London taxi driver.